grnet/synnefo/docs/source/devguide.rst

 =========================  ================================
 0.8 (Dec 2, 2011)          Update allowed versioning values.
 \                          Change policy/meta formatting in JSON/XML replies.
+\                          Document that all non-ASCII characters in headers should be URL-encoded.
 0.7 (Nov 21, 2011)         Suggest upload/download methods using hashmaps.
 \                          Propose syncing algorithm.
 \                          Support cross-account object copy and move.